Art-Sells/Arells/Build-Notes.md

 - Prepare for WACA transition (LTP folder)

 ## 1 mnth and beyond:
-- Fix long marketcap numbers/etc...
+- Fix long marketcap numbers and jitter issues at the end of summary height down....
-- Asset/Prices/etc sorting (default by Marketcap always)
+- (Sort)MarketCap/Volume/etc sorting (default by Marketcap always)
 - Wait at least 2 months to adjust LTP based on feedback...
 - - If traction is good look at LTP folder post WACA
 - - increase CG API limit? (track)